jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 <u><em><strong>How this makes you unhappy:</strong></em></u> Low self-esteem, lack of confidence, fear, anxiety, and being pushed around by the world

 <u><em><strong>How to be happier:</strong></em></u> The fastest way to build self-esteem is to become esteemed at something.
 In fact, the greatest form of self-help is getting good enough at something to where people admire you for your abilities.
-Or, at the very least, you're able to create things of value and impact reality.
+Or, at the very least, you’re able to create things of value and impact reality.

 In other words, develop a skill.
 Build a reputation as a solid and trustworthy friend.
 Help others and in doing so, you will help yourself.
-Remember, hard work beats talent and if you don't believe me then [read this](/hard-work-beats-talent/) to find out why.
+Remember, hard work beats talent and if you don’t believe me then [read this](/hard-work-beats-talent/) to find out why.

-## A summary of why you don't have a happy life
+## A summary of why you don’t have a happy life

 1. You let loss aversion ruin your life
 2. You worry about what you can’t control